santosh-d3vpl3x/druid/docs/development/extensions-contrib/consul.md

 - Registering a TTL-based health check with each service
 - Periodically updating the health check status (default: every 10 seconds)
 - Consul automatically deregisters services whose health checks fail for too long (default: 90 seconds)

+### Leader Election

+The extension provides leader election for Coordinator and Overlord using Consul sessions and locks:

+1. **Session Creation**: Each leader candidate creates a Consul session with TTL
+2. **Lock Acquisition**: Candidates attempt to acquire a lock on a KV key using the session
+3. **Leadership**: The first to acquire the lock becomes the leader
+4. **Session Renewal**: Leaders periodically renew their session to maintain the lock
+5. **Failure Detection**: If a leader fails to renew its session, Consul automatically releases the lock
+6. **Re-election**: Other candidates detect the lock release and compete for leadership

+This provides the same ephemeral node behavior as ZooKeeper's leader election, completely removing the need for ZooKeeper in your Druid deployment.

 ## Authentication Methods